httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 accessing the representation.
 Such an attack consumes the resources of both endpoints.
 See also {{digest-and-content-location}}.

-Signatures are likely to be deemed an adversarial setting when applying Integrity fields; see {{algorithms}}.
-Using signatures to protect the checksum of an empty representation allows receiving endpoints to detect if an eventual content has been stripped or added.
+Signatures are likely to be deemed an adversarial setting when applying Integrity fields; see {{algorithms}}. `Repr-Digest` offers an interesting possibility when combined with signatures.
+In the scenario where there is no content to send, the digest of an empty string can be included in the message and, if signed, can help the recipient detect if content was added either as a result of accident or purposeful manipulation.
+The opposite scenario is also supported; including an Integrity field for content, and signing it, can help a recipient detect where the content was removed.

 Any mangling of Integrity fields, including digests' de-duplication or combining different field values (see {{Section 5.2 of RFC9110}})